 The property at 990 Summit Avenue is a single-family detached dwelling located on a hill which slopes from the front property line to the rear property line.
-The overall drop from the front of the property to the rear is +/-30 feet with a slope of +/- 21%.
+The overall drop from the front of the property to the rear is +/- 30 feet with a slope of +/- 21%.
 The applicant would like to create an addition on the north side of the house that includes a roof over the existing driveway and retaining wall.
 The proposed addition would not meet the side yard setback requirements for principal structures because this area of the driveway is, at the closest, 8.1 feet from the side property line on the north side of the property.
 Principal structures must be located a minimum of 10 feet from side property lines.
-The addition also conflicts with the required 30-foot front setback of the side property line on the north side of the property and a variance of 1.9 feet from the required 10-foot setback of the side property line on the north side of the property and a variance of 7 feet from the required 30-foot front setback.
+The addition also conflicts with the required 30-foot front setback.
+In order to accommodate the desired addition, the applicant is seeking a variance of 1.9 feet from the required 10-foot setback of the side property line on the north side of the side property line on the north side of the side property line on the north side of the side property line addition.

+of 7 feet from the required 30-foot front setback.